 A former professor of politics at Princeton University, Pei has been recognized with numerous honors and awards, among them the Robert S. MacNamara Fellowship of the World Bank and the Hoover Institution’s National Fellowship.
 He earned his Ph.D. in political science at Harvard University.

 Lawrence University, "Political Systems Expert Discusses Democratization of China in Lawrence University Address" (2004).
 Press Releases.
-Paper 298.
+298.